markstringer-dti/markstringer-dti.github.io/dti.md

 Well, there's only one way to find out the answers to these questions and embarrassingly, the answer might not be the one that you're hoping for.
 I've worked on teams where the team members don't have access to the office, I've worked on teams that don't have access to the internet.
 Of course these are problems that can be solved, but only once they're uncovered.

-So, this is the most basic reason why a team should be trying to develop software as soon as possible, because there is only one way to find out.
+So, this is the most straight-forward reason why a team should be trying to develop software as soon as possible, because there is only one way to find out.

 But there's a third reason.
 Software is magical and the way that people respond to it is magical.
 People don't respond to working software in the way that they respond to feature lists or specifications.